makarewiczpawel/CarAccidentsNYC/README.md

 ### Project Overview

 This project analyzes car accident data in New York City, as part of the ALK project.
-The primary goal is to investigate the dataset, uncover patterns, and provide insights into the factors contributing to car accidents across different boroughs in NYC.
+The primary goal is to investigate the dataset and provide insights into the factors contributing to car accidents across different boroughs in NYC.

 Objectives

-The analysis focuses on the following key stages:
+The analysis focuses on the following 4 stages:

-	•	Data Loading: Importing and preparing the dataset for analysis.
-	•	Data Cleaning: Handling missing values, data inconsistencies, and ensuring data quality.
-	•	Data Transformation: Organizing the data for meaningful analysis, including filtering, aggregation, and feature engineering.
-	•	Result Presentation: Generating visualizations and summarizing findings to draw conclusions.
+	1. Data loading
+	2. Data cleaning
+	3. Data transformation
+	4. Result presentation

 ### Analysis Scope

 The project aims to answer specific questions about car accidents in NYC:

-	1. Data Preparation: Verify, describe, and prepare the data for analysis.
-	2. Risk Factors by Borough: Identify the most dangerous accident factors in each NYC borough.
+	1. Most dangerous factors by borough.
+Identify the most dangerous accident factors in each NYC borough.
-	3. Impact of Speeding: Present the number of fatalities and injuries caused by speeding in each borough.
+	2. Impact of Speeding.
+Present the number of deaths and injuries caused by speeding in each borough.
-	4. Top Accident Factors: Determine the three most common factors contributing to accidents, by borough and for NYC as a whole.
+	3. Top Accident Factors.
+Determine the three most common factors contributing to accidents, by borough and for NYC as a whole.
-	5. Vehicle Types: Identify the types of vehicles most frequently involved in accidents.
+	4. Vehicle Types.
+Identify the types of vehicles most frequently involved in accidents.
-	6. Accident Statistics by Borough: Provide detailed accident statistics for each borough.
+	5. Accident Statistics by Borough.
+Provide detailed accident statistics for each borough.
-	7. Frequent Accident Locations (Optional): Identify locations with a high frequency of accidents, if data allows.
+	6. Frequent Accident Locations (Optional).
+Identify locations with a high frequency of accidents, if data allows.

 ### Conclusions